Privacy and security

-Once personal information is no longer needed, we never save it longer than seven years.
+Once personal information is no longer needed, we never save it longer than two years.
 We always delete personal information upon request.

 As part of standard procedure, FocusCura employees cannot access the database where personal information is stored.
-A few developers and the Data Protection Officer can access this database.
+A few developers, service employees and the Data Protection Officer can access this database.
 This is necessary in order to ensure the continued development and improvement of the products and systems.
 These developers and the Data Protection Officer are obliged to observe confidentiality.